 Our Official Park & Walk facility is located at the Cardiff City Football Stadium (Leckwith Road, Cardiff, CF11 8AZ)

-PRE-BOOKED PARKING FOR 2020 WILL OPEN LATER IN THE YEAR.
+PRE-BOOKABLE PARKING FOR 2021 WILL OPEN LATER IN THE YEAR.

 Cardiff City Stadium is a 1 mile walk from the start, ideal as a warm-up before the race.